apioo/fusio-docs/docs/use_cases/develop_custom_action.md

 ## API

-Inside your action you have already most tools avaialble to complete many tasks.
+Inside your action you have already most tools available to complete many tasks.
 To see the complete action API please take a look at our [PHP API](https://www.fusio-project.org/documentation/php).
 In the following an example which shows some interesting methods of the internal action API: